 Georgia has a global practice, and she frequently works with clients and other lawyers in the United States and throughout Asia, Europe, the Middle East, and Africa.
 She spent five years living and working in Southeast Asia.
 Dually qualified to practice in England & Wales and New York, clients entrust Georgia and her team on a wide range of matters, including financings, mergers and acquisitions, and other complex transactions.

-As a key component of her work as a leading finance practitioner in the UK, Georgia sits on both the steering and executive committees, and serves as chair of the working group considering the creation, attachment, and perfection of security interests, of the in the UK's Secured Transactions Law Reform Project which examines reform of the English law of security to reflect modern global commerce and finance.
+As a key component of her work as a leading finance practitioner in the UK, Georgia sits on both the steering and executive committees, and serves as chair of the working group considering the creation, attachment, and perfection of security interests in the UK's Secured Transactions Law Reform Project which examines reform of the English law of security to reflect modern global commerce and finance.

 Georgia is a licensed insolvency practitioner (non–appointment taking) and has also received the Financial Times Non-Executive Director Diploma.
 She is a member of the Institute of Directors, and also a mentor for the Centre for Commercial Law Studies early-stage academic mentoring program, and a Distinguished Practitioner Member of the University of Oxford's Commercial Law Centre.

 Advised market-leading lenders on major asset-based lending transactions